openEOPlatform/documentation/join/early_adopter.md

-# How to join OpenEO Platform as Early Adopter (2 Steps)
+# How to join the OpenEO Platform Virtual Organization (2 Steps)

-::: danger Testing phase
+::: danger Available Options
-Currently, openEO Platform is only open for Early Adopters or within a free 30 day trial period.
+Currently, openEO Platform is only open within a free 30 day trial period or via Network of Resources sponsoring.

-Read more about the Early Adopters program on the [information page](https://openeo.cloud/early-adopters/).
-Read more about the 30 day trial period on the [documentation page](./free_trial.md)
+Read more about the 30 day trial period on the [documentation page](./free_trial.md) Read more about the Network of Resources sponsoring on the [Step-by-Step guide](https://openeo.cloud/esa-network-of-resources-funding/)

 Approval time:
 We approve accounts traditionally on Monday evenings.
-Please be a bit patient if your account is not directly approved.
+Please be a bit patient specifically during holiday periods if your account is not directly approved.

 :::